LibbyWin/student/README.md

 - View Recipe - This page allows you to view the entirety of a recipe.
 At the bottom there are 2 buttons, one for editing and one for deleting.
 - Edit Recipe -  Edit your own or someone else's recipe.
 The submit button (when clicked) shows a pop up asking if they would like to submit or cancel their edit to make sure they know that they have edited the recipe.
 - Delete Recipe - Completely remove a recipe with this button.
-However a confirmation pop up will appear to make sure the user knows that they are deleting a recipe.
+However, a confirmation pop up will appear to make sure the user knows that they are deleting a recipe.